nestjsplus/test-auth-chapter-sample/README.md

 Most of the work is done in our `AuthService` (and in turn, in our `UserService`), so this method is quite straightforward.
 The `validate()` method for **any** Passport strategy will follow a similar pattern.
 If a user is found and valid, it's returned so request handling can continue, and Passport can do some further housekeeping.
 If it's not found, we throw an exception and let our <a href="exceptions">exceptions layer</a> handle it.

 It turns out that the only really significant difference for each strategy is **how** you determine if a user exists and is "valid".
-For example, in a JWT strategy, we'll verify that a token is valid (and possibly, depending on requirements, whether the `userId` carried in the decoded token matches a record in our user database, or other custom requirements).
+For example, in a JWT strategy, depending on requirements, we may evaluate whether the `userId` carried in the decoded token matches a record in our user database, or matches a list of revoked tokens.
 Hence, this pattern of sub-classing and implementing strategy-specific validation is consistent, elegant and extensible.

 With the strategy in place, we have a few more tasks to complete:
 1. Create Guards we can use to decorate routes so that the configured Passport strategy is invoked